browserengineering/book/book/visual-effects.md

 screen via a window, and there can be many surfaces.
 A *canvas* is an API interface that allows you to draw into a surface with higher-level commands such as for rectangles or text.
-Our browser uses separate Skia and SDL surface for simplicity, but in a highly optimized browser, minimizing the number of surfaces is important for good performance.
+Our browser uses separate Skia and SDL surfaces for simplicity, but in a highly optimized browser, minimizing the number of surfaces is important for good performance.